 In other countries, an under-runner is a term for misplaced text at the foot of a page, or a cricket term for a batsman with few runs.
 In New Zealand it means a sinkhole, tomo or underground stream, which can endanger stock or humans if it caves in.

 What informs New Zealand English?

-English, te reo Māori (the Māori language) and New Zealand Sign Language are the official languages of New Zealand.
+English is the predominant and de facto official language of New Zealand.
+Te reo Māori (the Māori language) and New Zealand Sign Language are recognised as official languages.
 New Zealand English (NZE) is informed by New Zealand culture, institutions and inhabitants, geographical characteristics and native plants and animals.
 Some words are eponyms (based on a personal name), such as Captain Cooker (wild boar).
 Some are toponyms (words based on a place), such as Remuera tractor (four-wheel-drive vehicle used in urban settings).
 Governments generate distinctive terms such as sickness benefit.
 Māori terms like rimu and tarakihi name flora and fauna.
 The term Pākehā, and the Samoan words palagi (European) and afakasi (half-caste), are names given to groups of people in New Zealand.

 ‘Unit’ has several meanings in New Zealand English: a house or apartment, a farming property, an electric fence system, a stock carrier, an electric train and a section of study.
 ‘Section’ is also versatile – it means an area of urban land, a period of time spent in the classroom as a training teacher and a designated part of a journey by bus or train.

 A distinctive way of making new terms is by shortening or dividing words and adding an ending of -ie or -o, a feature common in both Australian and New Zealand English.
 This feature, known as hypocorism, was first demonstrated by early New Zealand whalers and brings informality to usage.
 One example is good-o.